-- Co-founder and former CEO of Tesla, Inc.
+- Martin Eberhard is co-founder and former CEO of Tesla, Inc.

 - Credited with reinventing the electric car, helping create the public perception of electric cars as the future of transportation